 With Gustavo Schneider, Jennifer Savary, and Anastasiya Pocheptsova Ghosh.
-In preparation for submission to Journal of Marketing Research.
+Under review at Journal of Consumer Research.